ngxs/store/docs/plugins/storage.md

 })
 ```

-This is very neat to avoid persisting runtime-only states, that shouldn't be saved to any storage.
+This is very handy to avoid persisting runtime-only states, that shouldn't be saved to any storage.

 ### Custom Storage Engine
 You can add your own storage engine by implementing the `StorageEngine` interface.